Natural-Intelligence/superseed/packages/superseed-mongoose/README.md

 ## Methods
 ### constructor(ModelName, mongooseSchema, options)
  * ModelName: Used when a creating a mongoose model.
- * mongooseSchema: A mongoose schem
+ * mongooseSchema: A mongoose schema
  * options: defines options per field.
-An otion for a field must have at least one property, *generator*.
+An option for a field must have at least one property, *generator*.
 The following generators are supported:

     * *hasOne*: